mostafa-bashir/SOCIAL/README.md

 ### Profile Management
 - Personalize your experience by uploading a profile picture.
+- Edit your profile details to keep your information up to date.

 ### Security and Privacy
 - User data is safeguarded with secure practices, including hashed passwords and environment-based configuration management.